CD47 antibody | BRIC126

 |Western Blotting 2|

 - 1This product contains sodium azide, removal by dialysis is recommended prior to use in functional assays.
-Bio-Rad recommend the use of EQU003 for this purpose.
+Our Slide-A-Lyzer® Dialysis Cassette (EQU003) is recommended suitable for this purpose.

 Where this antibody has not been tested for use in a particular technique this does not necessarily exclude its use in such procedures.
 Suggested working dilutions are given as a guide only.
 It is recommended that the user titrates the antibody for use in their own system using appropriate negative/positive controls.